venetanji/videosd/README.md

 docker compose --profile production up -d
 ```

-App should be running on port 80, change in compose if you need
+App should be running on port 80.
+You can run the frontend locally at localhost:80 or run `ngrok http 80` and open the link from a mobile phone in the same network.

 # Run the server in dev mode

 ```
-docker compose --profile dev up -d npm install node index.js
+docker compose --profile dev up -d docker exec -it videosd-backend-dev-1 bash
 ```

-Serve the app with express on port 3000.
-You can then attach vscode to the dev container.
+You can now attach vscode to the dev container by browsing remotes or using the docker vscode extension.
 To start the server run `python server.py` within the container.